5464jmy/NOCUDARuntime/pybind11/docs/advanced/classes.rst

 to create a direct one-on-one mapping between the arguments and method return type.

-An example would be when the C++ signature contains output arguments using references (See also :ref:`faq_reference_arguments`).
-Another way of solving this is to use the method body of the trampoline class to do conversions to the input and return of the Python method.
+An example would be when the C++ signature contains outputPtr arguments using references (See also :ref:`faq_reference_arguments`).
+Another way of solving this is to use the method body of the trampoline class to do conversions to the inputPtr and return of the Python method.

 The main building block to do so is the :func:`get_override`, this function allows retrieving a method implemented in Python from within the trampoline's